iSarh/arduino_robot_arm/README.md

 **Now, let's control the motors in simulation by executing the following:**

+This command initiates nodes that monitor and manage the operational status of motors within the robotic arm using ROS.

 ~~~bash
 roslaunch robot_arm_pkg check_motors.launch
 ~~~
-This command initiates nodes that monitor and manage the operational status of motors within the robotic arm using ROS.

 ![rviz](https://github.com/user-attachments/assets/6d913273-3587-4f8b-87ba-430c4b9f9557)

+This command launches nodes to simulate and monitor the behavior of motors within the robotic arm using Gazebo in ROS.

 ~~~bash
 roslaunch robot_arm_pkg check_motors_gazebo.launch
 ~~~

-This command launches nodes to simulate and monitor the behavior of motors within the robotic arm using Gazebo in ROS.

 ![Screenshot 2024-07-14 040610](https://github.com/user-attachments/assets/e3155b9a-3317-4687-9341-c72988961443)

+This command runs a Python script that publishes joint states to Gazebo, enabling visualization and simulation of a robotic arm's movements within the ROS ecosystem.

 ~~~bash
 rosrun robot_arm_pkg joint_states_to_gazebo.py
 ~~~

-This command runs a Python script that publishes joint states to Gazebo, enabling visualization and simulation of a robotic arm's movements within the ROS ecosystem.

 ![Screenshot 2024-07-14 042153](https://github.com/user-attachments/assets/f3c3ec80-1b39-49b5-a772-ebc791937783)

 # Controlling the robot arm by Moveit and kinematics

+This command sets up a demo environment in ROS with MoveIt, enabling visualization, motion planning, and execution capabilities for a robotic system.

 ~~~bash
 roslaunch moveit_pkg demo.launch
 ~~~
-This command sets up a demo environment in ROS with MoveIt, enabling visualization, motion planning, and execution capabilities for a robotic system.

 ![image](https://github.com/user-attachments/assets/6b45d41b-4260-443e-9d75-a53cc5b51550)

+This command initializes a MoveIt demo environment in ROS with Gazebo integration, facilitating simulated motion planning, visualization, and execution for a robotic system.

 ~~~bash
 roslaunch moveit_pkg demo.launch
 ~~~

-This ommand initializes a MoveIt demo environment in ROS with Gazebo integration, facilitating simulated motion planning, visualization, and execution for a robotic system.